OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-28.md

 The Lord will afflict you with the boils of Egypt, with tumors, festering sores, and the itch, from which you cannot be healed.

 ## Deuteronomy 28:28
-The Lord will afflict you with madness, blindness, and confusion of mind.
+The Lord will bring upon you madness, blindness, and bewilderment of mind.

 ## Deuteronomy 28:29
 At midday you will stumble about like a blind person in the dark.
 You will be unsuccessful in everything you do; day after day you will be oppressed and robbed, with no one to rescue you.